Twrigh18/College-Database/README.md

 ## The College Database Relationships

 I created relationship where one student is taking 3-5 classes and the credit hours of each class and the total credits hours.
+In order to create this INNER JOins
+INNER JOIN script:

+SELECT tblStudents.FirstName, tblStudents.LastName, tblClasses.ClassName, tblClasses.SectionNumber, tblClasses.CostPerCreditHour, tblClasses.CreditHours, tblClasses.StartDate
+FROM tblStudents INNER JOIN tblClasses ON tblStudents.StudentID = tblClasses.StudentID;

 I choose six students as an example of the classes and the credits hours they have taken that were creating from linking tables when building relationships.

 Student 1 name is Timothy Wright.
 Timothy Wright Is an Accounting major.
 I am not actually an accounting major, but this is my fictional major.
 The classes that Timothy Wright is taking is Managerial Accounting, which is 3 credit hours, Calculus I which is 4 credit hours, and Computer Applications and Information Technology which is 3 credit hours.
 Timothy Wright is taking a total of 10 credit hours and the cost of the classes is $5000.